grigaut/bgc-data-processing/docs/how_it_works/variables.md

 VALUE_FORMAT="%15s"
 ```

-The lines starting with `#? ` are not mandatory, but they allow type hinting for the variables to ensure that the correct value type is inputed.
+The lines starting with `#? ` allow type hinting for the variables to ensure that the correct value type is inputed.